Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Data

-\subsection{Galaxy catalog}
+\subsection{Galaxy Catalog}

-In order to evaluate the redshifts of the unlocalized FRBs, we follow the method developed in \citet{Zhao:2022yiv}, which actually employs the dark siren method in gravitational wave cosmology \citep{DelPozzo:2011vcw,Wang:2022oou,Song:2022siz}.
-It assumes that an FRB always locates in a galaxy and the redshift of the FRB can be statistically estimated by associating the FRB event with its potential host galaxies according to a underlying galaxy catalogue.
+In order to evaluate the redshifts of the unlocalized FRBs, we follow the method developed in ref.~\cite{Zhao:2022yiv}, which actually employs the dark siren method in gravitational wave cosmology \citep{DelPozzo:2011vcw,Wang:2022oou,Song:2022siz}.
+It assumes that an FRB is always located in a galaxy and that the redshift of the FRB can be statistically estimated by associating the FRB event with its potential host galaxies according to an underlying galaxy catalog.

-In this work, we adopt the galaxy catalogue from Dark Energy Spectroscopic Instrument (DESI) Legacy Surveys.
-The Legacy Surveys combine three imaging projects of different telescopes, i.e. the Beijing-Arizona Sky Survey \citep[BASS,][]{2017PASP..129f4101Z}, the Dark Energy Camera Legacy Survey \citep[DECaLS,][]{2015AJ....150..150F}, and the Mayall z-band Legacy Survey \citep[MzLS,][]{2016AAS...22831702S}, covering about $\num{14000}\,{\rm deg}^2$ of the northern hemisphere and producing the target catalog for the DESI survey; for an overview of the Legacy Surveys, see \citet{2019AJ....157..168D}.
-We use the galaxy sample from the $8$-th public data release of the Legacy Surveys, i.e., the Data Release $8$ (DR8).
-The spectroscopic redshift of the galaxy sample is substituted for the photometric redshift, if available, in accordance with the sample selection process in \citet{Yang:2020eeb}.
-In total, there are 129.35 million galaxies remaining in the galaxy sample.
-The footprint of the galaxy sample is illustrated with the green area in \reffg{fig:footprint}, where the galaxies locating in the South Galactic Cap (SGC) and the North Galactic Cap (NGC) are shown in the left and right panels, respectively.
+In this work, we adopt the galaxy catalog from Dark Energy Spectroscopic Instrument (DESI) Legacy Surveys.
+The Legacy Surveys combine three imaging projects of different telescopes, i.e., the Beijing--Arizona Sky Survey (BASS)~\citep{zou2017project}, the Dark Energy Camera Legacy Survey (DECaLS) \citep{DES:2015wtr}, and the Mayall z-band Legacy Survey (MzLS) \citep{2016AAS...22831702S}, covering about $14000\,{\rm deg}^2$ of the northern hemisphere and producing the target catalog for the DESI survey; for an overview of the Legacy Surveys, see ref.~\cite{DESI:2018ymu}.
+We use the galaxy sample from the eighth public data release of the Legacy Surveys, i.e., Data Release $8$ (DR8)~\citep{BOSS:2011dbi}.
+The spectroscopic redshift of the galaxy sample is substituted for the photometric redshift, if available, in accordance with the sample selection process in~ref.~\cite{Yang:2020eeb}.
+In total, the galaxy sample incorporates 129.35 million galaxies, among which 2.1 million galaxies have spectroscopic redshifts.
+The redshift distribution of the DR8 galaxies is shown in Figure~\ref{fig:galaxy_fig}. {Finally, 145 one-off FRBs are selected, as they reside within the region covered by the galaxy catalog, and their sky locations} are shown in \reffg{fig:footprint} with the black circles.
+The footprint of the galaxy sample is illustrated with the red area, where the galaxies residing in the south galactic cap (SGCP) and the north galactic cap (NGCP) are shown in the left and right panels, respectively.